havanagrawal/c2c2017/Session10/README.md

 public static void main(String[] args) throws IOException {
     BufferedReader br = new BufferedReader(new InputStreamReader(System.in));

-    // Check the documentation for readLine method of BufferedReader
-    // You'll see that it declares
     String s = br.readLine();
 }
 ```